cloudentity/passport-cloudentity-oauth2/README.md

 #### Configure Strategy in Nodejs application

 The Cloudentity OAuth 2.0 authentication strategy authenticates users using [Cloudentity](https://developer.cloudentity.com/get_started/cloudentity_overview/) that utilizes any of the underlying identity providers configured within the Cloudentity platform.
 Cloudentity platform issues OAuth & OIDC spec based access token and ID tokens to the nodejs application.
 The strategy requires a `verify` callback, which accepts these credentials and calls `done` providing a user, as well as `options` specifying a client ID, client secret, authorization server URL, and callback URL.

-In the root of the example folder add the authorization server URL, client ID, allback URL and optionally the client secret.
-The client secret is not required if using PKCE.
-However, if not using PKCE client secret is required.

 ```javascript
 var CloudentityStrategy = require( 'passport-cloudentity' ).Strategy;